Environment Strategy 2020 to 2030

 What actions are we taking?

 Whilst some projects are already underway, there is a lot to do.
 A comprehensive Delivery Plan to accompany the strategy has been developed, and draws together the excellent work and plans from across the district.
 One of the first actions following the Environment Strategy has been the development of an Ultra Low Emission Vehicle Strategy.
 Through this strategy we are seeking to support residents and businesses in the transition to low emission vehicles.
-This was approved by the Executive on 3 September 2020.
+This was approved by the Executive on 3 September 2020 and is currently under review due to the fast changing nature of this area of delivery.

-Progress is monitored through our Environment Board and is supported by our Environment Delivery Team.
+Progress is monitored through the council's internal governance, the Executive and the Environment Advisory Group and is supported by our Environment Delivery Team.

-- An update on West Berkshire Council and district carbon emissions
+- an update on West Berkshire Council's carbon footprint

 Learn more about the aims of the Environment Strategy in the video below:

-The development of an Environment Strategy was accelerated as a result of the priorities outlined in our Council Strategy and the unanimous declaration of a Climate Emergency by Full Council on 2 July 2019.
+The development of an Environment Strategy was accelerated as a result of the unanimous declaration of a Climate Emergency by Full Council on 2 July 2019.

-The strategy, which was subject to public consultation early in 2020, outlines the steps we and our partners intend to take in order to reach the district's target of carbon neutrality by 2030.
+The strategy, which was subject to public consultation early in 2020, outlines the steps we and our partners intend to take in order to reach the district's target of net zero carbon.

 The strategy was approved at the Executive Committee meeting on 16 July 2020.